Overview

 Ever wonder why our nose tickling is followed by uncontrollable sneezing fits?
 Well, that’s our body’s way of protecting us from anything wrong as soon as it enters.
 In medical terms, sneezing is an involuntary reflex caused by irritating our nasal mucus walls in response to a foreign agent.
-To eliminate the unfamiliar trigger, the body expels air from the lungs through the nose resulting in a sneeze.
+The body expels air from the lungs through the nose to eliminate the unfamiliar trigger, resulting in a sneeze.
 Yes, a lot happens in 0.06 to 0.3 seconds, the average of your sneezing.

 Sneezing is a forceful expulsion of air from the nose triggered by our immune system to eliminate the triggering agent.
 It is an involuntary action to protect our respiratory health from harmful triggers.
 Here are some potential causes of sneezing: